Rajayne/PgPractice/README.md

 - Abstraction: ability to hide implementation details so everyone doesn't have to worry about writing/understanding SQL queries
 - Encapsulation: ability to group functionality into larger logical pieces
 - Polymorphism: ability to implement similar functionality in different classes (speak method: meow vs woof)

+# Version One

+- Create new Pets folder and petsdb database
+- Use single quotes for strings in data.sql
+- Create cats router and get route
+- Use cat model to call route functions

+# Version Two

+- Create OO dog model and instantiate